 Since its inception in January 2016, FBOL has awarded 61 students scholarships to extend their digital learning experiences in their post-secondary academic pursuits and 14 grants to innovative educators across 37 states.
 To date, FBOL has also released three research papers: Why Students Choose, Teaching with Technology and Digital Learning Strategies for Rural America.

-FBOL seeks to expand access to personalized learning models for students so they have an opportunity to achieve their unique potential; support educator-designed innovation at the the classroom-, school-, and district-level; and inform transformative education policy and practice through real-world student and educator data.
+FBOL seeks to expand access to personalized learning models for students so they have an opportunity to achieve their unique potential; support educator-designed innovation at the classroom-, school-, and district-level; and influence transformative education policy and practice through real-world student and educator data.

 - Invest in students and teachers who are learning and working in the online setting.

 - Bridge the online and face-to- face learning environments via sharing blended learning strategy best practices.